TAP-GGC/Jedi/README.md

 For instructions on how to create a classroom and add students please use the pdf file linked below. <br>
 ![Creating a Classroom and Adding Students in Sphero Edu](Media/CreatingaClassroomandAddingStudentsinSpheroEdu.pdf)

+### Creating a Program in Sphero Edu
+For instructions on how to create a program please use the pdf file linked below. <br>

 ### Construction
 For instructions on how to build the maze please use the pdf file linked below. <br>